Mallick17/SQL-NoSQL/README.md

 ### 5. **External Monitoring Tools**
 For a more robust solution, you can use external tools to monitor MySQL connections from outside the container:

-- **Prometheus + MySQL Exporter**: Deploy a MySQL exporter in your containerized environment to scrape metrics like `mysql_global_status_threads_connected` and visualize them in Prometheus or Grafana.
+- **Prometheus + MySQL Exporter**: Deploy a MySQL exporter in The containerized environment to scrape metrics like `mysql_global_status_threads_connected` and visualize them in Prometheus or Grafana.
 - **MySQL Workbench**: Connect to the MySQL instance running in the container and use its performance dashboard to monitor connections.
 - **Zabbix or Nagios**: Configure these tools to monitor MySQL metrics via the container’s exposed port (default: 3306).

-To expose MySQL metrics, ensure the container’s MySQL port is mapped to the host (e.g., `-p 3306:3306` in your `docker run` command).
+To expose MySQL metrics, ensure the container’s MySQL port is mapped to the host (e.g., `-p 3306:3306` in The `docker run` command).

 ### 6. **Automating Connection Monitoring**
 To automate monitoring, you can write a script inside the container.
 For example, create a script to log connection stats: